1. Home

 After a death, disputes and confusion often arise within beneficiary parties over the handling and breakdown of wills and trusts

-We answer some FAQs to help with contesting trusts.
+Anjali Narshi, contentious probate specialist, answers some FAQs to help with trust disputes and contesting trusts.
 Our answers should not be considered as formal legal advice as the background of any situation may affect the advice that we give.
 For bespoke advice on your situation, please get in touch.

 I am a trustee under a will but have fallen out with my co-trustee(s), what can I do?